 It is plausible that excessive certainty can dampen interest and fail to engender attraction in more mature relationships.
 Empirical evidence indeed demonstrated that ambiguous affection is more likely to heighten romantic attraction than unambiguous affection (Whitchurch et al., 2011) and that uncertainty increased arousal (Greco & Roger, 2003; Ramsøy et al., 2012), which contributes to heightened attraction (Foster et al., 1998; Lewandowski & Aron, 2004; Little et al., 2014).
 However, in the early stages of a relationship―when uncertainty prevails―it is reasonable to posit that uncertainty reduction will contribute to heightened attraction before people get bored.

 Although URT was originally established to address face-to-face interactions, it has been suggested that one-sided information-seeking also plays a role in mitigating uncertainty (Courtois et al., 2012; Carr & Walther, 2014).
 For instance, Baruh and Cemalcılar (2018) conducted an experiment employing stimuli constructed by fictitious social media profile screens and self-introduction items extracted from real social media profiles.
 By manipulating the number of items presented to participants, they showed a positive relation between the number of items and the perceived attractiveness of individuals introduced through these profiles.
-These findings underscore the applicability of URT to contexts where information is accessed unilaterally.
+These findings substantiate the applicability of URT to contexts where information is accessed unilaterally.
 Specifically, the phase during which information is obtained from a stranger's profile can be construed as the early stage of relationships.
 Therefore, URT suggests that richer information about an unfamiliar individual may heighten their attraction when one reads their profile.

 Manipulating the Amount of Information